xgbuils/iterum/doc/API_constructor.md

 ## Empty ()

-Returns an object that passed to the Iterum constructor, creates a generator that returns iterator that always returns `{value: undefined, done: true}`
+Returns an object that, if is passed to the Iterum constructor, creates a generator that returns iterator that always returns `{value: undefined, done: true}`

 ### usage:
 ``` javascript